ltskinner/machine-learning/books/category_theory/_DICTIONARY.md

 - functor
   - a homomorphism of categories
 - homomorphism
-  - a funciton between `structured sets` that preserves whatever structure there is around
+  - a function between `structured sets` that preserves whatever structure there is around
+  - can lose information about the object - NOT reversible (if it were, then would be isomorphism)
 - magma
   - a binary operation on a set S is a function (-).(-):SxS->S
     - from the Cartesian product SxS to S